chaphilippe/library-webapp/readme.md

 ### Default User

-Once deployed, new books can only be created by logging in as an administrator.
+Once deployed, new students/teachers can only be created by logging in as an administrator.

 The default administrator account is 'admin@zuhlke.com', with the password 'password'.